Stephanie Suganami

-Stephanie Suganami also known as ‘Steph Shep’ is an American Actor, entrepreneur and environmental advocate.
-She is best known for being the former executive assistant to Kim Kardashian.
-As an actress she is best known for playing Emily Katz in the A24 thriller film Opus.
+Stephanie Suganami, also known as Steph Shep, is an American actor, entrepreneur, and environmental advocate.
+As an actress, she is best known for playing Emily Katz in the A24 thriller film Opus.

 Early life

-Suganami was born in Ontario, Ohio.
+Suganami grew up in Ontario, Ohio.
 She values the small-town culture of her hometown, appreciating its natural surroundings and communal way of life.
 She is of Japanese descent through her father.

 Career

-Prior to her acting career she was famous for being Kim Kardashians assistant.
+Prior to her acting career she was famous for being Kim Kardashian's assistant.
 The two became good friends and Kim attended her wedding along with her sister's Khloe and Kourtney.
 She made her acting debut in an episode of the sitcom Dave.
 She made an appearance in the medical drama Doctor Odyssey.
 Her first recurring role was as Perla Tanaka in the drama series Power Book II: Ghost.
 Her most famous role so far has been as Emily Katz in the thriller film Opus.